You are here

 - Two times/week

-- Mondays & Thursdays – south side of Rehoboth.
+- Mondays and Thursdays – south side of Rehoboth

-- Tuesdays and Fridays – north side of Rehoboth including the Schoolvue area.
+- Tuesdays and Fridays – north side of Rehoboth, including Schoolvue area

-- Tuesdays – North side of Rehoboth including the Schoolvue area.
+- Tuesdays – north side of Rehoboth, including Schoolvue area

 Recycling Pickup Schedule

-The City of Rehoboth Beach has renewed a three-year recycling contract with Blue Hen Dispose-All.
-The new schedule is a weekly pickup every Friday from May through September, and every other Friday from October through April.
+The City of Rehoboth Beach has renewed a three-year recycling contract with Blue Hen Disposal.
+The schedule provides for weekly pickup every Friday from May through September and every other Friday from October through April.
 To ensure your recyclables are picked up, please place your container curbside between 6 pm Thursday evening and 7 am Friday morning.
 Your container must be removed from the curb before 9 pm Friday evening.
-Blue Hen Dispose-All is not responsible for returning to the city to collect recyclables that were not placed curbside prior to 7 am.
-The city’s recyclables collection program, instituted in 2006, remains free of charge including providing free containers.
-The change in schedule was necessary to maintain costs and services for residents.
-We have heard from so many citizens that recycling is important to them, and the city is committed to continuing with recycling.
+Blue Hen Disposal is not responsible for collecting recyclables that were not placed curbside prior to 7 am.
+The city provides free recycling containers to residents.

 37540 Oyster House Road, Rehoboth Beach DE 19971